Fermer

 In the early 1900s, when women from well-to-do backgrounds were often confined to family and domestic life, Canadian Impressionist Helen McNicoll stood out for her love of travel and the discovery of new spaces.

-The artist emphasized painting outdoors and research on the effects of light and atmosphere that her numerous trips sustained.
-Her favourite subjects were scenes of everyday life, although she succeeded in offering an interpretation distinct from the Impressionists in that she focused more extensively on women’s labour
+She undoubtedly perceived her relationship to the world and her artistic output linked to fledgling tourism at the turn of the 20th century.
+Her favourite subjects were scenes of everyday life, although she succeeded in offering an interpretation distinct from the Impressionists in that she focused more extensively on women’s labour.

 The Helen McNicoll.
-An Impressionist Journey exhibition presents more than 60 works by the artist, 25 of them from the Pierre Lassonde collection.
+An Impressionist Journey exhibition presents more than 65 paintings by the artist, 25 of them from the Pierre Lassonde collection.
 Through the prism of travel, the exhibition thus examines the themes of female independence, risk-taking, friendship, and freedom for women in the stimulating context of the struggle by English suffragettes to win the right to vote.

 Helen McNicoll was born in Toronto in 1879 and grew up in Montréal in a well-to-do environment conducive to artistic practice.
 Scarlet fever rendered her deaf when she was two years old and her parents encouraged her to develop her artistic and musical creativity despite her handicap.